 Appendix to chapter V

-THE ONLY KEY TO SOLVING HUME’S PROBLEM OF INDUCTION
+SOLVING HUME’S PROBLEM OF INDUCTION

 It would be impossible to say truly that the universe is a chaos, since if the universe were genuinely chaotic there could not be a language to tell it.
 A language depends on things and qualities having enough persistence in time to be identified by words and this same persistence is a form of uniformity.